Syzygies/concepts-artboards/README.md

 I recommend scaling Concepts canvases using points, bearing in mind that Concepts points are 132 per inch, not 72 per inch as is standard in many graphics applications.
 The `concepts-artboards` call to `svg2pdf` is scaled based on this convention.
 When one does use Concepts to output directly to PDF, points is the only predictable unit for obtaining reliably scaled PDF files.
 ### Examples

 The `Examples` directory contains a Concepts native file `Test.concept` that one can import back into Concepts to confirm my description of using layers to define artboards. `Test-Canvas.pdf` has been exported directly by Concepts, and gives a view of the artboard layout. `Test.svg` is the SVG file exported from this canvas, and `Test.pdf` is the output PDF file containing a page per artboard.
-The `PDF` directory contains an output PDF file for each individual artboard.
+The `pdf` directory contains an output PDF file for each individual artboard.
 One can run the shell script `Test.sh` to recreate these output files.

 `Counting.pdf` is a production example, lecture notes for a math class. `Counting-Canvas.pdf` has been exported directly by Concepts, and gives a view of the artboard layout.